robertonetti/yeast-cascade-mutation-simulator/README.md

 - copy (https://docs.python.org/3/library/copy.html);

 ## Installation:
-To run the project is sufficient to download all the files and put them togheter in the same folder.
+To run the project, simply download the **code** folder.
+It contains all the necessary files.git

 ## Usage: